This page HAS NOT BEEN updated FOR A LONG TIME.. We are leaving it up until these older photos can be transferred to an album.

 We greatly appreciate your support!

-CHECK OUR FACEBOOK PAGE: K9 KOKUA for all currently info regarding medical cases and cruelty situations.
+CHECK OUR FACEBOOK PAGE: K9 KOKUA (to the right of this box) for all currently info regarding medical cases and cruelty situations.

 We leave it up so you can see some of the horrific circumstances that these dogs endured.